 Visiting Scholars

-The Bonn Center for Reconciliation Studies (BCRS) welcomes researchers from abroad who would like to conduct research at the BCRS as international visiting scholars for a limited period of time.
+The Bonn Center for Reconciliation Studies welcomes researchers from Germany and abroad who wish to conduct research as visiting scholars for a limited period of time.

 The visiting scholar program is not intended for international students (bachelor/master).
 Interested students can find further information here.